brittonlaroche/realm/inventoryDemo/README.md

 <img src="./img/login.png" width="300">

-I prefer two in one store to show syncronization.
-The third AVD is nice to show an inventory item tranferred from one store to another, or the fact that diffrent stores have different inventories, and that the user sees the inventory relevant to his or her store.
+I prefer two in one store to show synchronization.
+The third AVD is nice to show an inventory item transferred from one store to another, or the fact that different stores have different inventories, and that the user sees the inventory relevant to his or her store.

 ## ![4](https://github.com/brittonlaroche/MongoDB-Demos/blob/master/Stitch/tools/img/4b.png) Import the "Back Office" application

 #### 4.0.
 Download the realm github repository
-Begin by downlaoding the zip file or performing a check out of the [realm inventory application in this github](https://github.com/brittonlaroche/realm) The easiest method is to select the green clone button and download a zip file.
+Begin by downloading the zip file or performing a check out of the [realm inventory application in this github](https://github.com/brittonlaroche/realm) The easiest method is to select the green clone button and download a zip file.
 Take the zip file and unzip it in a directory of your choice.

 The following section shows how to import the application via this GitHub and the stitch command line tool __"realm-cli"__.
 Knowledge of how the stitch command line works is important as you can integrate realm-cli with your CICD (continuous integration and continuous delivery) tools.
-This allows you to work in your native development enviroment, commit changes to GitHub and then deploy and test as you would normally through your CICD work flow.
+This allows you to work in your native development environment, commit changes to GitHub and then deploy and test as you would normally through your CICD work flow.
 A good overview of the stitch command line tool is provided here: [Stitch Command Line Blog Overview](https://www.mongodb.com/blog/post/mongodb-stitch-command-line-interface)

 #### 4.1.
 Install the realm-cli tool